Enterprise Risk Management

 • Maintaining an USF-wide risk register;

-• Generating recommendations to address risks and gaps, and providing them to the Enterprise Risk Committee, VP of Business and Finance, and the Board of Trustees as appropriate;
+• Generating recommendations to address risks and gaps, and providing them to the Enterprise Risk Committee, Vice President and Chief Financial Officer, the President, and the Board of Trustees as appropriate;

-• Leading and coordinating ERM efforts in coordination with the risk owners and departments;
+• Leading and coordinating ERM efforts in coordination with the risk owners, Vice Presidents and departments;

 • Facilitating training, risk assessments, and workshops;